 top of page

-Sue's art practice centres around drawing in response to architecture, and her work ranges from small, contemporary abstract drawings to large-scale, layered drawings installed to respond to light.
-Her interest in architecture began early, noticing details that shape the atmosphere of a room, from lines traced on wallpaper patterns, or the touch of brass door knobs, to how passages of light fall on walls and floors.
+Sue's interest in architecture began early, noticing details that shape the atmosphere of a room, from lines traced on wallpaper patterns, or the touch of brass door knobs, to how passages of light fall on walls and floors.
+She attended adult art education courses around work and family for many years before going on to study Fine Art at university.

 Sue works on site responsive projects, independently and collaboratively, and makes work for exhibition.
 Many of her artworks are available for purchase, and she welcomes sale and commission enquiries.
 For more information, for a full CV and portfolio, or to discuss an artwork or project, feel free to get in touch.